Hi! Thanks for reading. This post looks better in our award-winning app, Tips & Tricks for iPhone.

 Before we start, let’s clear up some terminology.
 An action is a single task, like sending a message, playing an album, or logging a workout.
 A shortcut is a series of actions glued together.

-Hit the Create Shortcut button and you’ll be presented with a blank canvas and a list of actions.
-You can build shortcuts by tap-holding actions and dragging them onto the canvas, testing them with the Play button at the top of the screen to make sure they work as intended.
+Hit the + button in the top-right and you’ll be presented with a blank canvas and a list of actions.
+You can build shortcuts by tapping Add Action, selecting individual actions, and testing them with the Play button at the bottom of the screen to make sure they work as intended.